Internet censorship in the Philippines is relatively light compared to that of some other countries in Asia.

 App support is another department where the provider scores well.
-Apps are available for the Android, Android TV, iOS, macOS, Windows, Linux, Chromebook and Amazon Fire platforms.
-Safari, Chrome and Firefox browser extensions are also available.
+Apps are available for the Android, Android TV, iOS, macOS, Windows, Linux, Chromebook, and Amazon Fire platforms.
+Edge, Chrome, and Firefox browser extensions are also available.
 The provider recently update its router firmware, boasting an improved user interface, auto-update, and more.

-ExpressVPN’s MediaStreamer service provides content-barrier-busting power for smart TVs, game consoles and set-top streaming boxes.
-Keep in mind, though, that MediaStreamer does not keep your activities incognito like the VPN service does.
+ExpressVPN’s MediaStreamer service provides content-barrier-busting power for smart TVs, game consoles, and set-top streaming boxes.
+Keep in mind, though, that MediaStreamer does not keep your activities incognito as the VPN service does.